mxncr/femb/docs/tutorial.md

 $$ \int_\Omega c \nabla u \cdot \nabla v = \int_\Omega f v + \int_{\partial \Omega_N} g_n v $$

-After FEM discretization on a $(\phi_i)_{i=1..n}$ basis of piecewise-linear functions (defined on the tets of the mesh `M`), we got the linear system:
+After FEM discretization on a $(\phi_i)_{i=1..n}$ basis of piecewise-linear functions (defined on the tets of the mesh `M`, P1 polynomials so gradients are constant), we got the linear system:

 $$ A x = B $$